 * Initial flight of a full-specification CH-46A was on 16 October 1962, and the type went into operational service with the Marines in June 1964.
 The service obtained a total of 160 CH-46As.

 The cargo bay had a rear loading ramp that could be removed or left open in flight for long cargoes or for parachute drops, plus a winch system and rollers in the floor to help cargo loading.
 A belly sling hook for external loads could be installed through a cargo hatch in the floor.
 There was a split passenger door on the right side, with built-in steps on the bottom half.
 The CH-46A had a crew of three, and could carry 17 troops; or 15 litters with two attendants; or 1,815 kilograms (4,000 pounds) of cargo.
-A pintle mount for a 12.7 millimeter (0.50 caliber) Browning machine gun was fitted on each side of the machine for a self-defense capability.
+A pintle mount for a machine gun was fitted on each side of the machine for a self-defense capability.
+It appears that early on, the Browning M2 12.7 millimeter (0.50 caliber) machine gun was the usual armament fit, but later it would be the M240 / MAG 7.62 millimeter (0.30 caliber) machine gun.

 The CH-46A had fixed tricycle landing gear, with twin wheels on all three units.
 The main gear was fitted in rear sponsons that also contained self-sealing fuel tanks with a total capacity of 1,438 liters (350 US gallons).
 Some Sea Knight variants would also be fitted with auxiliary external tanks, as discussed below.
 The gear configuration gave the machine a nose-up attitude that made cargo easier to load and unload.
 Skis could be fitted to the landing gear for operation on snow and on marshy ground.
 The Sea Knight could float on calm waters in an emergency, though it wasn't really an amphibian.